ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 2.3.
 ^^^^
-Educational centers will be publicly evaluated with the indicators of Mutual Welfare.
+Educational centers will be publicly evaluated with the indicators of Mutual Welfare as defined by the community.
 Circular Education is recommended, with its 10 educational principles.
 1. Social Environment Builds the Person.
 2. Personal Example.